SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

 ### 3. Fraud Detection

-With an increasing focus on preventing fraudulent transactions, money laundering and to enforce compliance with regulatory requirements, Acme Bank has to comply with legal and security requirements where it performs checks on all the transactions being performed in its system.
+As the need to prevent fraudulent transactions and money laundering intensifies, Acme Bank is obligated to adhere to stringent legal and security standards.
+This entails conducting comprehensive transaction checks across its system to ensure compliance with regulatory mandates.

 This realtime monitoring of transactions is being handled by the **Fraud Detection** service.
 It subscribes to all the transaction events being published by the **Core Banking** application and flags suspicious/potentially fraudulent transactions by publishing a _Fraud Detected_ event.

-#### How to run ?
+#### How to run?

 * Open up a new terminal window, make sure not to close the earlier window running the earlier applications
-* Navigate to the directory : **/home/ubuntu/GitHub/solace-masterclass-code/banking-domain/fraud-detection**
+* Navigate to the directory: **/home/ubuntu/GitHub/solace-masterclass-code/banking-domain/fraud-detection**
 * Before starting the application, we need to create the queue that the **Fraud Detection** service requires to start.
 * Follow the steps from the previous **Core-Banking** section and create a new queue similarly with the following name and subscription: